A Slam Dunk CASE Issue for March

 JASE Call for Papers: Chamber Quantification

-Submissions are due in Editorial Manager by June 1, 2025
+Submissions are due in Editorial Manager by August 1, 2025

-The Journal of the American Society of Echocardiography (JASE) is pleased to announce a Call for Papers for a Focus Issue on Chamber Quantification for publication in early 2026.
+The Journal of the American Society of Echocardiography (JASE) is pleased to announce a Call for Papers for a Focus Issue on Chamber Quantification for publication in 2026.
 The issue will include ASE’s new guidelines on chamber quantification.

 We invite submission of original research studies, reviews, letters, and brief research communications that address any aspect of echocardiography in quantitative assessment of the cardiac chambers.
 This may include